Data-Driven Merton's Strategies via Policy Randomization: Problem Formulation

 where $B$ is a scalar-valued Brownian motion, and the instantaneous return rate process $\mu_t\equiv \mu(t,X_t)$ and volatility process $\sigma_t\equiv \sigma(t,X_t)$ both depend on another observable stochastic market factor process $X$.
 We assume that $X$ follows SDE:

 where $\tilde B$ is another (scalar-valued) Brownian motion independent of $B$, and $\rho\in(-1,1)$ is a constant that determines the correlation between the stock return and the change in the market factor.
 So the market is in general incomplete.
-We only consider the Markovian model, i.e., $ \mu(\cdot,\cdot)$, $ \sigma(\cdot,\cdot)$, $ m(\cdot,\cdot)$, and $ \nu(\cdot,\cdot)$ are deterministic and continuous functions of $t$ and $x$ such that equations \eqref{eq:model stock}--\eqref{eq:model factor} have a unique weak solution.

-This market setup is similar to that of \citet{dai2018dynamic}, which covers many popular and incomplete market models as special cases, e.g., the Gaussian mean return model and the stochastic volatility model studied in \citet{wachter2002portfolio}, \citet{liu2007portfolio}, and \citet{chacko2005dynamic} among others.
+We only consider the Markovian model, i.e., $ \mu(\cdot,\cdot)$, $ \sigma(\cdot,\cdot)$, $ m(\cdot,\cdot)$, and $ \nu(\cdot,\cdot)$ are deterministic and continuous functions of $t$ and $x$ such that equations \eqref{eq:model stock}-\eqref{eq:model factor} have a unique weak solution.
+This market setup is similar to that of \citet{dai2018dynamic}, which covers many popular and incomplete market models as special cases, e.g., \citet{wachter2002portfolio}, \citet{liu2007portfolio}, and \citet{chacko2005dynamic} among others.

 A (small) investor's actions are modeled as a scalar-valued adapted process $a=\{a_t\}_{t\in[0,T)}$, with $a_t$ representing the fraction of total wealth invested in the stock at time $t$.
 The corresponding self-financing wealth process $W^a$ then follows the SDE: